9KaelirAmaya9/base2/README.md

 3. The `TRAEFIK_API_ENTRYPOINT` variable must be set to `api` as the entrypoint key in `traefik.yml` cannot use variable substitution.
 If you need a different entrypoint name, you must also update the literal key in `traefik/traefik.yml`.

 ## 🔄 Environment Synchronization
+## 🛠️ Troubleshooting

+If you encounter issues running scripts:

+- Ensure you are using Bash (not PowerShell or Command Prompt).
+- On Windows, use WSL or Git Bash.
+- Check your Docker Compose version (`docker-compose version`).
+- Review error messages for missing files or environment variables.
+- See the onboarding section in quickstart.md for more help.

 This project includes an automatic synchronization system that keeps configuration files in sync with `.env` variables.